supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 1. You should see the newly created Incident.

     >**Note:** The event that triggers the incident may take time to process.
-Continue with the next exercise, you will come back to this view later. if you did not find the connected connected for the activity log there are ongoing issues going on with Sentinel Product from Microsoft, on which they are working and trying to resolve in near real time.
+Continue with the next exercise, you will come back to this view later.

 1. Select the Incident and review the information in the right blade.